-The Company recorded a net increase of its gross unrecognized tax benefits of approximately \$19.2 million during the year ended December 31, 2011.
-The Company had gross unrecognized tax benefits of approximately \$98.1 million, \$78.9 million and \$70.0 million as of December 31, 2011, 2010 and 2009, respectively, of which \$93.8 million, 74.7 million and \$65.7 million, if recognized would result in a reduction of the Company's effective tax rate during the years ended December 31, 2011, 2010 and 2009, respectively.
+The Company recorded a net decrease of its gross unrecognized tax benefits of approximately \$10.1 million during the year ended December 31, 2012.
+The net decrease was primarily related to the reversal of gross unrecognized tax benefits of \$32.2 million in connection with the expiration of certain statutes of limitations in multiple jurisdictions in the second half of 2012, and the release of \$8.3 million of gross unrecognized tax benefits due to re-evaluation of certain previously unrecognized tax benefits as a result of new IRS guidance issued in the first quarter of 2012, partially offset by increases during the year 2012 related to other uncertain tax positions.
+The Company had gross unrecognized tax benefits of approximately \$88.0 million, \$98.1 million, and \$78.9 million as of December 31, 2012, 2011, and 2010, respectively, of which \$83.8 million, \$93.8 million, and \$74.7 million, if recognized would result in a reduction of the Company's effective tax rate during the years ended December 31, 2012, 2011, and 2010, respectively.
 The Company included interest expense and penalties accrued on unrecognized tax benefits as a component of its income tax expense.
-As of December 31, 2011, 2010 and 2009, gross interest related to unrecognized tax benefits accrued was approximately \$7.9 million, \$5.5 million and \$3.3 million, respectively, and an increase of \$2.4 million was included in our income tax expense for the year ended December 31, 2011.
+As of December 31, 2012, 2011, and 2010, gross interest related to unrecognized tax benefits accrued was approximately \$3.2 million, \$7.9 million, and \$5.5 million, respectively, and a net decrease of \$4.7 million was included in the Company's 2012 income tax expense as a result of \$6.1 million decrease related to the above-mentioned decreases in unrecognized tax benefits, offset by \$1.4 million increase related to other unrecognized tax positions.
 The Company classified its net unrecognized tax benefits and related interest in "Other accrued liabilities" on the Consolidated Balance Sheet.

-A reconciliation of the beginning and ending amounts of gross unrecognized income tax benefits for the years ended December 31, 2011, 2010 and 2009 are as follows (in millions):
+A reconciliation of the beginning and ending amounts of gross unrecognized income tax benefits for the years ended December 31, 2012, 2011, and 2010 are as follows (in millions):

-Year Ended December 31,

-2011 2011 2010

-Beginning balance \$ 78.9 \$ 70.0 \$ 42.0

-Additions for tax positions related to current year 18.1 9.1 24.9

-Increase (decrease) for tax positions related to prior year 1.1 (0.2) 3.1

-Ending balance \$ 98.1 \$ 78.9 \$ 70.0
+Yea Years Ended December 31, 2012 Beginning balance \$ 98.1 \$ 78.9 \$ 70.0 Increases related to tax positions taken during the current year 17.5 18.1 9.1 Increases related to tax positions taken during a prior year 12.9 1.1 Decreases related to tax positions taken during a prior year (8.3) (0.2) Decreases related to expiration of statute of limitations (32.2) Ending balance \$ 88.0 \$ 98.1 \$ 78.9

 The Company files federal, state and foreign income tax returns in many jurisdictions in the United States and abroad.
-For U.S. federal and California income tax purposes, the statute of limitation currently remains open for all years since inception due to utilization of net operating losses and research and development credits generated in prior years.
+Generally, years before 2009 are closed for most significant jurisdictions except for California, for which all years since inception remain open due to utilization of net operating losses and R&D credits generated in prior years or longer statutes of limitations.
 Certain of the Company's unrecognized tax benefits could reverse based on the normal expiration of various statutes of limitations, which could affect the Company's effective tax rate in the period in which they reverse.